Geiseltal (fossil deposit): Preservation and distribution of finds

 While plants and sometimes also invertebrates were found in all areas of the coal seams, vertebrates were bound to certain, more restricted sites.
 A total of more than 80 sites are known, 36 of which contain a significant number of vertebrate remains.
 These are mainly located in the Lower and Middle Coal, with around twice as many sites in the Middle Coal as in the Lower Coal.
 The upper coal contained only one relevant site and was otherwise largely fossil-free, which is partly due to the diagenetic changes during the Pleistocene under the influence of periglacial conditions.
 No fossilization could be detected in the basal coal.
 The spatial distribution of vertebrate fossil sites reflects the conditions for the preservation of finds, which were not present to the same extent in the entire Geiseltal.
 As a result, the majority of vertebrate sites, especially those with complete skeletons or soft parts, are concentrated in the central and southern Geiseltal, mainly near the Neumark main sill and in the adjacent Wernsdorfer Kessel to the east.
-The majority of the sites are therefore located in the open-cast mines Cecilie, Leo, Geiselröhlitz and Pfännerhall and are spread over an area of around 20 km².
+The majority of the sites are therefore located in the open-cast mines Cecilie, Leo, Geiselröhlitz and Pfännerhall and are spread over an area of around 20 km^{2}.
 The quality of the fossil preservation decreases sharply to the north and west and partly to the east.

 Vertebrate finds from lignites are very rare worldwide and have not yet been observed outside the Geiseltal in Central Europe.
 There are several reasons for the good fossil preservation in the Geiseltal.
 Mainly responsible are calcareous waters from the neighboring Triassic rocks, here predominantly shell limestone, which penetrated from the south or southwest from the area of the Querfurt-Freyburg Mulde during the formation of the lignite as circulating groundwater.
 These largely neutralized the decomposing properties of the humic acid of the fens in the former Geiseltal, but were, as can be seen from the finds, only locally effective.
 To a lesser extent, silicic acid also ensured good preservation of the fossils.
 A further influence on the preservation of the animal cadavers was the flooding of the former land surface, which was quite frequent in the Middle Coal Age and led to a rapid covering of the cadavers with sediments.
 Both the fossil remains and the lignite are 50% saturated with water when fresh and dissolve very quickly as they dry out, flaking and then disintegrating into dust.
 For this reason, the Lacquer film method was developed at the beginning of the 1930s for the targeted recovery of fossils, especially in the Geiseltal.